Calling

 The Threshold

 You spent years gripping tools made for other hands.
-The chisel fought the grain; the pen refused to settle, no matter how you angled your wrist.
-Each fit just well enough to pass for yours – long enough to build calluses where your skin was never meant to harden.
-Pain became your posture – a discord you called fatigue.
-The body learnt the lie, whispering ease when it meant habit.
-One day, your hand closes around something new.
-Your fingers find grooves you didn't know were missing, and your wrist settles.
-The angle is rest.
-And then, behind your ribs – a resonance.
-As if your body were a taut string, and this the tuning.
+The chisel fought the grain; the pen refused to settle, however you angled your wrist.
+They fit just enough to be believed.
+They stayed long enough to raise calluses where your skin was never meant to harden.
+Pain became your posture.
+The grain never stopped refusing you; you stopped hearing.
+Your bones learnt the lie, crying ease when they meant habit.
+Your hand closes around a different handle, your fingers finding grooves they did not know were missing.
+The wrist stops arguing.
+The angle becomes rest.
+Under the sternum, a note answers: recognition, as if the body were a drawn string and this wood its tuning.

 The Way

 Your hands are shaking.
 Not from the weight, but from what it asks.
-You have been this certain before.
-Sworn oaths to instruments that went silent in your palms.
+Certainty like this has lied to you before: you have sworn oaths to handles that went mute in your palm.
 Each time certain.
 Each time a lie.
 You set it down.
-The fingers open.
-The familiar closes around you – names, histories, the approval of those who watched you choose correctly.
-Almost a relief.
-Almost.
-The resonance deepens.
-Night wakes you to it; the days fill with noise; the noise, too, yields.
-The call lives in the silence the way music sleeps in the wood – complete before it sounds, waiting only for your hands.
+Your fingers open.
+The familiar closes around you: names, histories, the nods of those who watched you choose correctly.
+Relief comes first; the ache outlasts it.
+The note deepens.
+At night, it wakes you.
+The days fill with noise, but even the noise yields.
+The call lives in silence the way music sleeps in wood.
+On the shelf it stays soundless.
+In the grip it becomes a note.

 The Shadow